ciscoheat/mithril-hx/README.md

 # Mithril for Haxe

-[Mithril](http://lhorie.github.io/mithril/index.html) is a nice little javascript MVC framework with lots of power under the hood.
-Here's the Haxe version, of course with some useful extra features thanks to macros and the type inference.
+[Mithril](http://lhorie.github.io/mithril/index.html) is a small, yet great javascript MVC framework that is faster and more flexible than most others.
+Here's the Haxe version, with some useful extra features thanks to macros and the type inference.

 # Installation

-The normal procedure: `haxelib install mithril` and then `-lib mithril` in your .hxml file.
+Standard procedure: `haxelib install mithril` and then `-lib mithril` in your .hxml file.

 # How to use

-Mithril has a great [getting started guide](http://lhorie.github.io/mithril/getting-started.html) and an astounding amount of documentation, so I'll only highlight the key differences here.
+Mithril has a great [getting started guide](http://lhorie.github.io/mithril/getting-started.html) and an astounding amount of documentation, so I'll only highlight what you need to get started with the Haxe version here.

 ## Use M, not m!

 The biggest difference! `import mithril.M` then use `M` instead of `m` for the whole API.
-The only exception is when building the DOM tree with `m()`, if you want autocompletion you need to use lowercase m for that (though uppercase is still supported).
+The only exception is when using `m()`, if you want autocompletion you must use lowercase m for that (uppercase still works).

-## Implement an interface
+## Implement one of the following interfaces

-For objects that will be used in a call to `M.module` or `M.route` it is **required** to implement one of the following interfaces.
-For others it's not, but it is recommended anyway to take advantage of some nice macro features:
+Because Javascript is so dynamic and Haxe is strongly typed, there will be a shifting balance between flexibility and compiler safety.
+When using Mithril, you will create objects that will be used in calls to for example `M.mount` or `M.route`.
+For those objects it is **required** to implement one of the following interfaces.
+When doing that you will also be able to take advantage of some nice macro features:

 * Simple syntax for `M.prop`
 * Automatically return `this` in `controller` methods
 * Automatically return `m()` in any function.

-You'll see how this works in the following code examples.
+If you're a seasoned Mithril user and/or just want to keep things simple and dynamic, skip to "The loosely-typed path" below.
+Otherwise keep reading for some helpful examples and more strict interfaces.

-## Models
+## The typesafe path

+### Model

-The simplest way to create a model is to use `@prop` for the fields and `M.prop` in the constructor:
+Use this interface when you only want to use `M.prop` in a class.
+Then you can use `@prop` for the fields and `M.prop` in the constructor:

 ```haxe
 import mithril.M;